tomhallmain/simple_image_compare/README.md

 - Faster load times when switching between sort types
 - Go to file by string search
 - Mark groups of files to enable quick transitions and comparisons
-- Move, copy, and delete marked file groups
+- Move, copy, and delete marked file groups without overwriting system clipboard
-- Revert and modify file action changes
+- Revert and modify historical file action changes
 - Quickly find directories via recent directory picker window
 - Stores session info about seen directories (useful for directories with many images)
 - Can be set up to run on user-defined list of files in place of a directory